 JUST RECEIVE TREATMENT & MAINTAIN CLEANLINESS

-When it comes to lice, it is a parasite infection.
+When it comes to lice, it is considered to be a “parasite infection”.
 Getting rid of it ultimately boils down to personal hygiene, getting proper treatment is the first step to recovery.
 Cleaning comes next.

 - Clean the combs, brushes, and hair accessories regularly.
 Use the same trick – Put them into a plastic bag for a few days.

-- Wash hair thoroughly and dry fully before sleeping on the pillow.
+- Wash hair thoroughly and dry it fully before sleeping on the pillow.